-The quarterly reports are reported to our Senior and Executive Management Teams, Customer Service Committee and BMBC via the Services Agreement Core Group and the ALMO Strategic Liaison Meeting (see section 9 for more information about these meetings).
-This ensures oversight and scrutiny from our governing body, landlord BMBC and residents who are part of our formal engagement process.
+The annual complaints performance scrutiny from our governing body, landlord BMBC and residents who are part of our formal engagement process.
 The annual complaints performance and service improvement report is reported to our Senior Management Team, Executive Management Team, our Board and to the BMBC Member Responsible for Complaints (MRC).
 BMBC Cabinet also receive an annual complaint report or more frequent if required.
 We publish this report in the complaints section of our website, along with a response from our Board and BMBC.
 These reports will contain: A qualitative and quantitative analysis of our complaint handling performance including trends in complaints.
-This will also include a summary of the types of complaints we have refused to accept.
-Analysis of resident satisfaction with our complaint handling service.
+This will also include a summary of the types of complaint handling service.
 Information about service improvements identified and made as a result of learning from complaints.
 Any annual report about our performance from the Ombudsman.
 Any other relevant reports or publications produced by the Ombudsman in relation to our work.
-8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the section of its website relating to complaints.
+8.2 and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the section of its website relating to complaints.
 The governing body's Yes Our annual complaint performance and service improvement report for 2024/25 was reported to our Board on 27 th May 2025 and to BMBC Cabinet 25 th June 2025.
 The reports are on See 8.1 for more information about how we publish performance and service improvement information.